-- Guaranteed acceptance at Nipissing to complete the requirements for teacher certification in Ontario (Students are still required to apply through OUAC)
+- Guaranteed acceptance at Nipissing University to complete the requirements for teacher certification in Ontario (Students are still required to apply through OUAC)

-- 160 hours of volunteer work in schools.
+- 100 hours of volunteer work in schools

-Students in the French Teaching Specialization are required to complete a total of 160 hours of volunteer in-school experience over their 4 years at the University of Waterloo.
-This amounts to 20-30 hours per term, including volunteer school experience in Nantes or Chicoutimi.
+Students in the French Teaching Specialization are required to complete a total of 100 hours of relevant volunteer or paid experience under the supervision of certified teachers or qualified professionals.

 The in-school experience is an essential component recognized as part of the teaching experience required for admission to Nipissing University.

-Please contact the Department for help should you have trouble finding a school for your in-school experience.
+Please contact the French Academic Advisors for help should you have trouble finding a school for your in-school experience.

 The second teachable subject

 No second teachable subject is required in the Junior/Intermediate level (Grades 4 to 10).
-Please see teaching subject (French) requirements under the P20 Junior/Intermediate section of Nippissing University's Calendar.
+Please see teaching subject (French) requirements under the P20 Junior/Intermediate section of Nipissing University's Calendar.

 A second teachable subject is required in the Intermediate/Senior level (Grades 7 to 12).
-Please see second teachable requirements under the P30 Intermediate/Senior section of Nippissing University's Calendar.
+Please see second teachable requirements under the P30 Intermediate/Senior section of Nipissing University's Calendar.